 - environmentally responsible and socially useful investment for ecological sustainability.

-Through the numerous members and affiliates, our Network spans a wide cross-section of the Port Stephens community.
+Through our numerous members and affiliates, our Network spans a wide cross-section of the Port Stephens community.

 - unifying members, affiliates, communities and their organisations who have shared ecological values, common interests and objectives.